merkylove/merkylove.github.io/publicspeaking.md

 ---
 layout: page
 title: Public Speaking
+subtitle: ideos from Tech Conferences and Meet-ups
 ---

-# Public Speaking Videos from Tech Conferences and Meet-ups

 - PyCon Belarus 2020
   Machine Learning.
 From an Idea to Production.
 [RUSSIAN]